Scaling vs. Summing

 - Final Correct Answer: 342.3 g/mol

-Incorrect Method: Global “Fewest Sig Figs” Rule
+Incorrect Method: “Fewest Sig Figs” Rule

 A frequent mistake is to find the input with the fewest sig figs and apply that rule to the final answer, ignoring the order of operations.